Athletic Bilbao signing policy: Griezmann debate

 Antoine Griezmann, the French forward developed by Real Sociedad, was the subject of debate regarding his eligibility for a theoretical move to Athletic as he emerged as an elite player in 2012.
 Hailing from Burgundy, he arrived at the San Sebastián club aged 14 but only to play football for their academy teams rather than for some other non-sporting reason, and has no connection to the French Basque Country other than attending school there after signing for Real.

 The opinions of some (including Athletic's academy director José María Amorrortu) were that his training at a Basque club from a young age adhered to the policy, while others insisted that he had the same (ineligible) status as any adult player transferred in by Real and the other local professional clubs.
 In any event, Griezmann showed little interest in joining Athletic, subsequently moved on to Atlético Madrid and was voted the world's third best player in 2016, making any move to Bilbao unlikely in the medium term.
+The debate resurfaced again briefly in 2022 when a nominee for the Athletic presidency mentioned the Frenchman (who by now had joined FC Barcelona then returned to Atlético) as a potential target should his candidacy be successful.

+A similar scenario unfolded with Javi López, a defender from Tenerife who joined Alavés aged 15; based on Amorrortu's stance on Griezmann, it was speculated in the media that Athletic would also consider him eligible, and though he did remain at Alavés and developed into a top-level player, it was Real Sociedad who signed him in 2024.
+With other Basque clubs increasingly broadening their horizons for youth recruitment, Athletic's stance on acquiring such 'imported' academy players – as opposed to, for example, earlier signings from La Rioja who had joined Osasuna as that was the closest professional club to their hometown – remained undefined in the mid-2020s.